 MacDonald’s legal work examined in an award-winning true crime book

-An examination of MacDonald’s legal is detailed in the book The Girls Are Gone released on October 23, 2018.
+An examination of MacDonald’s legal work is detailed in the book The Girls Are Gone released on October 23, 2018.
 The book also includes new information about the disappearance of Samantha and Gianna Rucki and the adults who conspired to keep the missing sisters and the truth hidden.

 The Girls Are Gone also explores the connection between MacDonald and two people convicted for their roles in the disappearance of the Rucki sisters: Sandra Grazzini-Rucki and Dede Evavold.
 MacDonald was labeled a “person of interest” by the Lakeville Police Department in the disappearance of Samantha and Gianna Rucki but did not cooperate in the investigation.

 Since being released The Girls Are Gone has been a commercial and critical success.
 In April, Brodkorb and Allison Mann were awarded a 2019 Independent Publisher Book Award.
 Brodkorb and Mann announced earlier this month that the fourth printing of their book had been ordered.

 Michelle MacDonald being investigated by lawyers board because of her lawsuit